MigenTransactiveGrid/MiGen-1.0/TA/README.md

 cp NAME_OF_SHELL_SCRIPT /usr/local/bin/
 ```

-2. After installing the mesh on the TA, the routes.sh, checkMesh.sh, checkDNS.sh, and the ppp-creator.sh shell scripts in /usr/local/bin should be given 775 privilege mode using
+2. After installing the mesh on the TA, the routes.sh, checkMesh.sh, and checkDNS.sh shell scripts in /usr/local/bin should be given 775 privilege mode using
 ```
 sudo chmod 775 NAME_OF_SHELL_SCRIPT.
 ```